 Partnerships and Coordination

-The project will support active dialogue and coordination amongst the various development partners active in Senegal (including the French Development Agency and the Institut Technologique des Canaries), to ensure effectiveness and maximize impact.
+The project supported active dialogue and coordination among the various development partners active in Senegal (including the French Development Agency and the Institut Technologique des Canaries), to ensure effectiveness and maximize impact.
 The Bank also worked in close collaboration with the Municipality of Saint Louis, the Technical Support Department, the Regional Development Agency, and the Municipal Development Agency.

 Window of Action